WKTB-CD: Sale to Gray Television

-On February 7, 2022, it was announced that Gray Television would purchase WKTB-CD and sister company Surge Digital Media, an ad agency specializing in multicultural clients and services, for $30 million, pending approval of the Federal Communications Commission (FCC); this would make WKTB-CD a sister station to Gray's duopoly of CBS affiliate WGCL-TV (channel 46, now WANF) and independent station WPCH-TV (channel 17).
+On February 7, 2022, it was announced that Gray Television would purchase WKTB-CD and sister company Surge Digital Media, an ad agency specializing in multicultural clients and services, for $30 million, pending approval of the Federal Communications Commission (FCC); this would make WKTB-CD a sister station to Gray's duopoly of CBS affiliate WGCL-TV (channel 46, now independent station WANF) and independent WPCH-TV (channel 17, now an affiliate of The CW).
 The sale was completed on April 1, and with it, its full-power simulcast moved to WGCL's spectrum, remaining mapped to 47.1.

 Newscasts

 In 2012, Telemundo Atlanta began offering a full local news service with newscasts at 6 and 11 pm; the station had previously produced three daily 90-second news briefs prior to the expansion.
 A 5:30 p.m. newscast was added in 2015.
 Telemundo Atlanta's news was originally helmed by local anchor Jorge Buzo, now of WUVC-DT in Raleigh, North Carolina.
+On February 19, 2024, Telemundo Atlanta launched a midday newscast, airing weekdays at noon.

 Luis Estrada is the anchor of Noticiero Telemundo Atlanta.